certae/django-softmachine/README.md

 You can prototype and export a new application model.
 The system architecture is a Web MVC variant, this means that we use the basic concepts of Model, View and Controller adapted to a Web App.

+Dj Softmachine was developed by the center of research and knowledge transfer in business architecture ( CEntre de Recherche et de Transfert en Architecture d'Entreprise CeRTAE ) of Laval University (Québec, CA.).

 >[GPL License V3](docs/LICENSE.md)

 >Suggested IDE : [Aptana Studio 3](http://aptana.com/)